ERL Consumer Service Robots has seven certified test beds around Europe where teams can test some Tasks and Functionality Benchmarks:

 The ISRoboNet@Home test bed consists of a networked robot system composed of 10 IP (cabled-networked) cameras, wirelessly networked with several mobile robots, and an apartment which includes several home automation devices.

-Current list of ERL Service Robots TBMs and FBMs for which the test bed is certified:
+Current list of ERL Consumer Service Robots TBMs and FBMs for which the test bed is certified:

-More information can be found on ISRoboNet@Home Test Bed Certification form.
+More information can be found on ISRoboNet@Home Test Bed Certification document.